 Santa Teresa National Park

 Santa Teresa National Park is located on the borders of Punta del Diablo and is one of the best places for nature lovers, including many animals, plants, and stunning landscapes.
-You will love the pedestrian paths in the park that cuts through the dunes and forests, and you can also see the nature of wildlife in the park.
+You will love the pedestrian paths in the park that cut through the dunes and forests, and you can also see the nature of wildlife in the park.

 Prado Park